7 best all-inclusive cruise lines in the world (updated for 2026)

 Two swimming pools on decks of cruise ship anchored in ocean

 All-inclusive cruises cost a pretty penny but offer ultra-pampering experiences, often on itineraries that visit lesser-traveled destinations.
 They also won’t leave you with surprise charges on your bill.
-We’ve rounded up the best all-inclusive cruises, whether you’re considering one for your family, or for a couples’ getaway.
+I’ve rounded up the best all-inclusive cruises, whether you’re considering a family cruise line or a romantic getaway at sea.

 1. Explora Journeys